Boolean Observation Games: Preliminaries

 Inasfar as strategies consist of each player $i$ selecting a subset $P'_i$ of her variables $P_i$, these are like the strategies in Boolean games.
 However we interpret this differently: player $i$ does not make the variables in $P'_i$ true, but reveals the value of the variables in $P'_i$ according to a fixed valuation $v$.
 Another departure (or generalization) from Boolean games is that different variables are revealed to different agents.
 This is because we felt that more interesting game theoretical results could be obtained for such a generalization, and because more interesting communicative scenarios could then be treated with the game theoretical machinery.

 \begin{example} We assume a strategy profile to take place in some instantaneous, synchronous, fashion, such as, when $s_1(2) = \{p_1,q_1\}$, $s_1(3) = \{p_1,q_1\}$, and $s_1(4)=\emptyset$, player 1 informing player 2 and player 3 that $p_1$ and $q_1$ are both true, and such that player 4 observes this without being party to the message content (for example, 1 whispering to 2 and 3).
-In other words, player 4 knows that player 1 informs player 2 and player 3 {\bf whether} $p_1$ and $q_1$, but player 4 remains uncertain of the value of $p_1$ and $q_1$, so does not know that 1 informs 2 and 3 {\bf that} $p_1$ and $q_2$.\footnote{A weaker semantics for strategies would also leave player 4 uncertain whether player 1 has informed player 2 and player 3.
+In other words, player 4 knows that player 1 informs player 2 and player 3 {\bf whether} $p_1$ and $q_1$, but player 4 remains uncertain of the value of $p_1$ and $q_1$, so does not know that 1 informs 2 and 3 {\bf that} $p_1$ and $q_2$.\footnote{In a different semantics for strategies, less informative to the players, each player only learns what variables have been revealed by others to herself, and what variables she reveals to others.
+Applied to Example~\ref{ex.zooop}, this would also leave player 4 uncertain whether player 1 has informed player 2 and player 3.
 See Appendix~\ref{appendix.weaker}.}

-Now consider $s'_1$ that is like $s_1$ except that $s_1(3) = \{p_1,q_1\}$ as well.
+Now consider $s'_1$ that is like $s_1$ except that $s_1(4) = \{p_1,q_1\}$ as well.
 This is the public announcement of $p_1$ and $q_1$ by player $1$ to all players.

 What if for example $s''_1(2) = \{p_1\}$ but $s''_1(3) = \{p_1,p_2\}$?
 And what about $s_2$, $s_3$ and $s_4$?
 This cannot be done instantaneously.
 But we can ensure independence: all players commit to their $s_i$ before they execute it, and not after they see what variables are revealed to other players before it is their turn to reveal.
 Instead of whispering we can all have prepared closed envelopes adressed to all others on which is written for example, `from player 1 to player 2: contains the truth about $p_1$ and $p_2$'.
 All envelopes are collected blindly and then put on the table for all to see and are then handed out. \end{example}